Teleprinter: Early teleprinters (1849–1897)

 Landline teleprinter operations began in 1849, when a circuit was put in service between Philadelphia and New York City.

 Hughes telegraph, an early (1855) teleprinter built by Siemens and Halske.
 The centrifugal governor to achieve synchronicity with the other end can be seen.

 In 1855, David Edward Hughes introduced an improved machine built on the work of Royal Earl House.
 In less than two years, a number of small telegraph companies, including Western Union in early stages of development, united to form one large corporation – Western Union Telegraph Co. – to carry on the business of telegraphy on the Hughes system.

 In France, Émile Baudot designed in 1874 a system using a five-unit code, which began to be used extensively in that country from 1877.
 The British Post Office adopted the Baudot system for use on a simplex circuit between London and Paris in 1897, and subsequently made considerable use of duplex Baudot systems on their Inland Telegraph Services.

+In Finland, Kaj Himberg in 1875 designed possibly the first six-unit code teleprinter, at least one year prior to when Émile Baudot experimented with a six-bit code which he changed to a five-bit code.
+Himberg's teleprinter used a nonuniform 6-unit character frame during serial transmission with 64 combinations, but was found to be too clunky and difficult to use, so no more than one was ever made.